plomlompom/PlomWiki/README.txt

 PlomWiki: @plomlompom tries to build his own wiki, optimized for his own needs.

-As he is rather inexperienced, he starts with some very simple and probably not very good PHP.
+CAVEAT: As @plomlompom is rather inexperienced, he starts with some very simple and probably not very good PHP.

 Right now, the PlomWiki doesn't do much:
 * Pages can be seen and edited; new pages can be created by appending an unused page name to "plomwiki.php?title=" in the URL field of your browser and editing the empty page that results.
+* Start at "plomwiki.php?title=Start".
 * Only ASCII-alphanumeric page names are possible.
 * Apart from very sparse wiki markup, only raw text -- no HTML -- can be written by the user: